I’ve been thinking a lot

 What are they for you?

-associate with your identity, values, and character?
-Do your words do
+you associate with your identity, values, and character?
+Do your

-justice to the story of your life?
-If your grasp of language is
+words do justice to the story of your life?
+Are you dissatisfied

-My sister told me she heard it yesterday.
-As she was leaving her room, Mom
+not lost.
+My sister said she heard it yesterday.
+As she was

 If "love" is the last word she says,

 I’ll count my blessings.
-I’ll accept her gift, and I’ll try to pass it on.
+I accept her gift, and I’ll try to pass it on.

 On May 4, 2010, Mom died